Computer Science Department

 In-Person

 Technological development has transformed modern healthcare.
 The large amounts of health data currently acquired and analyzed has the potential to positively affect a patient’s quality of life.
 This interdisciplinary course focuses on developing practical coding skills used in the healthcare domain, a rapidly growing field of computing that can have a beneficial impact on patient care and public health.
 Suitable for students from a variety of backgrounds planning a career involving health-related data.
 Open to students in all degree programs.
-Prerequisite: CSCI 128 or CSCI 125 or CSCI 161 or with permission of department chair.
+Prerequisite: CSCI 128 or 161 or with permission of department chair.
 Three credits.

 Advanced Data Structures